 Steroids can also cause “’roid rage,” which is when you act aggressively after taking unusual doses of anabolic steroids regularly.
 They can also lead to extreme mood swings and angry behavior and feelings that could result in violence.

-What Are the Signs of a Steroids Addiction?
+What Are the Signs of a Steroid Addiction?

 The most common red flag of long-term steroid abuse is “’roid rage.”
 This abuse can also lead to an eventual drastic personality change, as well.

 Other common signs of using steroids may include:

 These are only some of the abuse signs of steroids.
 There are others.
 An undetermined percentage of steroid users becoming addicted to these drugs is evident in their continued use, despite the negative effects on social relations and physical problems.

 What Are the Symptoms of a Steroid Abuse?

 What is steroid abuse?
 What does it look like?
 If you or your loved one is experiencing a minimum of three of the symptoms of steroids below, it is an indication of a possible steroid addiction:

 - Tolerance: You either can’t maintain the same muscle mass level or can’t achieve your desired appearance without taking more of the drugs.

 - Withdrawal symptoms: You are experiencing fatigue, insomnia, a depressive mood, loss of libido or reduced appetite, and you need to use steroids to prevent or alleviate these withdrawal symptoms.

 - Off periods: You are decreasing the number or duration of “off periods,” or have removed them entirely.